yola/jquery-messages/README.md

 The `clean` option is used to tell Messages to clean all previous messages or leave them in place.
 The `clean` option can be set to `true` and `false`.

 ### Classes
-The `classes` option is used to tel Messages what class or classes should be user to style the inserted message.
+The `classes` option is used to specify what CSS class or classes should be applied to the message element.

 Example Usage: